juju/docs/src/en/getting-started.md

 By default, Juju is secure - you won't be able to connect to any applications on a public cloud unless they are specifically exposed using the `juju expose <application>` command.
 This adjusts the relevant firewall controls of the cloud to allow external access.
-Traffic to LXD is not locked down by default, so for this example there is no need to perform this step.
+However, traffic to LXD is not locked down by default, so for this example there is no need to perform this step.

 From the status output, we can see that the IP address for the MediaWiki site we have created is 10.78.0.239.
 Open a browser and enter that address